 It looked like Pearl Harbor would be a good place to protect American shipping interests: merchant and military vessels, including submarines, that carried supplies across the Pacific Ocean to the Philippines and other islands.

 In late 1941, Pearl Harbor was an important military base where battleships were based.
-Pearl Harbor was also near Pearl City where most of the Japanese immigrants settled when they first came to Oahu.
+This military base was also near Pearl City where most of the Japanese immigrants settled when they first came to Oahu.
 Almost 50% of Pearl City residents were living below the poverty level by December 1941 due to difficult conditions.

-So Japan chose Pearl Harbor to be attacked because Pearl Harbor was the biggest American naval base in the Pacific Ocean, which meant that more than half the Pacific fleet was stationed there.
-Pearl Harbor was a good target because it was close to Japan and provided easy access for Japanese aircraft carriers.
+So Japan chose Pearl Harbor to be attacked because it was the biggest American naval base in the Pacific Ocean, which meant that more than half the Pacific fleet was stationed there.
+It was a good target because it was close to Japan and provided easy access for Japanese aircraft carriers.

 Japan felt that Pearl Harbor needed to be destroyed to cripple the US Pacific Fleet.
 The Japanese also wanted Pearl Harbor as a potential future military base closer to the west.